khval/NallePuh/not-working.md

     SpaceQuest 4 – Not working, refuse to start (too old)

-    SimCity 2000 – Tested refuse to start.
+    SimCity 2000 – it does start it has sound, make sure to read install script, or install under EUAE first, problems no font and game crashes.

     Deluxe Galaga AGA – shows trainer, it asks for mouse press.
     Mouse press is working from Nalle Puh 1.2, games continue and does something…